 This powder has a flavor I’ve fallen for in a major way.
 It’s malty and sweet, and you can find it in my elixirs, snack balls, chocolates, and soon trying it in baked goods too.

 This brand is a favorite for adaptogenic mushroom powders.
 You’ll find cordycepts, reishi, and chaga on my shelf for mixing into hot water to form elixirs with other ingredients such as cocoa, maple, plant milk, and cinnamon.
 Also wonderful in shakes, homemade snack balls, and chocolates.

 Raw Coconut Butter

-I scoop this into my protein shake every morning, and make some of the most delectable frostings and glazes out of this tropical wonder.
+I like to make some of the most delectable frostings and glazes out of this tropical wonder.
 It’s hard at room temperature, but a little time in a sunny window and you can stir and drizzle it away.
 This brand is a favorite.

 I keep an assortment on hand to suit my varying moods.
 Individual bags of peppermint green tea and a classic tulsi are stashed in a large jar.
 Individual jars of hibiscus, chamomile, dandelion, and chicory are staples at the moment.
-Along with a few favorite mixes such as this lavender mint.
+Along with a few favorite mixes such as lavender mint and this Meadow Blend.

 I am obsessed with the clean and bright quality of Penrose Coffee.
 It is the best coffee I’ve experienced in a long time, and we are on their bi-weekly delivery subscription – always getting new roasts, it’s super fun.